Azadi Tower: Construction

-Museum
+Azadi Tower Museum

 The Azadi Museum is located at the basement level.
-Inside are austere black walls of dignified proportions.
-A concrete mesh forms the ceiling.
-Heavy doors open onto a crypt with subdued lighting from showcases, each containing an object.
-The museum houses a number of gold and enamel pieces, painted pottery, marble and paintings.
-Approximately fifty pieces have been selected, each representing a particular period in Iran's history.

 Among the earliest items on display are square flagstones, gold sheeting, and terracotta tablets from Susa covered with cuneiform characters.
+The museum also features a section of old cameras and equipment dedicated to the history of photography in Iran.

 Before the 1979 Revolution, the main display was occupied by a copy of the Cyrus Cylinder, the original being kept at the British Museum.
-A translation of the cylinder's cuneiform inscription is inscribed in golden letters on the wall of one of the galleries leading to the museum's audio-visual center.
-A similar plaque facing the cylinder listed the Twelve Points of the White Revolution.
-Next, to the Cyrus Cylinder, there was a gold plaque commemorating the original presentation of the museum to Mohammad Reza Pahlavi by the Mayor of Tehran.
-Potteries, ceramics, varnished porcelains (such as a seventh-century blue and gold dish from Gorgan), an illuminated Quran, and miniatures highlighted milestones in the country's history up to the 19th century, which were represented by two painted panels from Empress and the structure was to represent Farah Pahlavi as in is stated in some ancient texts.
+Next to the Cyrus Cylinder was a gold plaque commemorating the original presentation of the museum to Mohammad Reza Pahlavi by the Mayor of Tehran.
+Pottery, ceramics, varnished porcelain (such as a seventh-century blue and gold dish from Gorgan), an illuminated Quran, and miniatures highlighted milestones in the country's history up to the 19th century, which were represented by two painted panels from Empress and the structure was to represent Farah Pahlavi as in is stated in some ancient texts.